sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/freshmen/how-to-enroll.md

 ## Admission Tests

-The only offical admission tests to access the selections are: TOLC-I, English TOLC-I, TOLC-S or SAT.
+The only official admission tests to access the selections are: TOLC-I, English TOLC-I, TOLC-S or SAT.
 Furthermore, the test must be taken **before the deadline of the registration period of the chosen selection round** (see Paying the 10€ fee for the Selection).
 Both TOLC and SAT are considered to have a **validity starting from January of two years before the academic year you enroll for**: if you apply for the Academic Year 2025/2026, only tests taken as from January 2023 to the registration deadlines are accepted for the selection.

 ### TOLC